phminer101/jesync_dashboard_for_LibreQoS-Mikrotik_Integration/README.md

-# Jesync Dashboard – Full Installation Guide (Ubuntu 24.04)
+# Jesync Dashboard – Full Installation Guide

 A web-based GUI to manage Jesync and LibreQoS configuration files